nr072/Qlick/README.md

 #### Why the "kit" in Qlick?

 A few more types of clipping facilities are planned.
 "Qlick" is actually the name of the entire... pack?

+#### How to make a bookmarklet?

+Take the JS file from this repository and remove all comments from the code.
+Better still if you then minify the code.
+Now, create a new bookmark in your browser.
+In the "location" field, write `javascript:(function()CODE_HERE)()`, replacing the `CODE_HERE` with the code – from the very starting brace before `"use strict";` till the very last ending brace (all of it, minified or not).

+Your bookmarklet is ready.
+You can now just click on it to toggle the trimming power!

+It will be nicer if you put "Qlick" in the "name" field.
+But can't really demand anything until I put some license here!